The derivative of benzene that can be used in making expl...

 Therefore Toluene is the most appropriate answer for this question but in situations where you don't find Toluene in the options provided, then Phenol makes a viable answer.

-Which of the following elements is diatomic? ...
+Which of the following is an acidic salt? ...